ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     });
     ```

-    Since signing a user out makes particular sense when the user is signed in, `/logout` will be a part of the protected routes.
-Its implementation may depend on the OP; please consult with [OpenID Connect Session Management](https://openid.net/specs/openid-connect-session-1_0.html) on maintaining related OP and RP sessions.
+    Since signing a user out makes the most sense when the user is signed in, `/logout` will be a part of the protected routes.
+Its implementation may depend on the OP; please consult the [OpenID Connect Session Management](https://openid.net/specs/openid-connect-session-1_0.html) specification on maintaining related OP and RP sessions.
 In this example the `/logout` route will terminate the local session only:

     ```javascript
     /* routes/protected.js */